GRAVEL • BIKE PATHS • ALL ROAD TOURING

 A view of the attractive stone bridge on the main road, from the Ciclabile delle Dolomiti rail trail.
 I was riding a converted trekking bike, with drop bars replacing the flat bars.
 It was much better for this purpose than my cyclocross bike, which had a short top tube and wheelbase, and a higher center of gravity, which negatively affected the handling as well as the comfort on long rides.

 April 2018.
 This section of the Brenta bike path was obliterated forever by a landslide.
 It had already been closed for several years due to impending danger.

 In October 2018, the violent, apocalyptic, mega-storm named Vaia destroyed sections of beautiful bike paths and routes, some which I had ridden only the month before.
 Some paths were repaired, only to be destroyed again by another storm the following year.
 Work on others needed to be set aside for more urgent, critical, projects, like clearing and securing main roads, removing millions of downed trees, and dredging lakes, like the one in Alleghe, of rocks, silt, and branches.
 The specatacular Serrai di Sottoguda, for example, suffered and restoration is still ongoing.
 Unfortunately, there is no way to know the current condition of these paths and routes, other than asking at the local tourist offices.

 Potential users must also realize that some bike paths are paved, others are sterrate--unpaved, and still others are a combination of both, which makes little sense, Paths with a stabilized earth surface can be ridden on road bike tires, as long as the surface is well maintained, which is not always the case.
 In some cases environmentalists have opposed the paving of bike paths.
-Perhaps there is an erroneous assumption that most users will be riding bikes with wide tires?
+Perhaps there is an erroneous assumption that most users will be riding mountain or trekking bikes with wide tires?
 There are unpaved paths which, if paved, would allow road cyclists to avoid heavily trafficked roads.
 On the other hand, they are delightful to ride on a gravel bike, or even a road bike with 30mm wide tires.